October 11, 2022

 BACK TO THE FOREST

 At the end of my three kilometer roadwalk, the Camino crossed a medieval bridge over the Rio Barga.
 The sun was out now, and the cerulean blue of the sky reflected off the river’s smooth surface.
-And then I was back inside the shadowy forest walking on a dirt path once again with the sound of the cars fading into the distance.
+And then I was back inside the shadowy forest walking on a dirt path with the sound of the road traffic fading into the distance.

 Rio Parga

-As I walked deeper into the wood, I stumbled up the chapel of St. Albert, which seemed to be hidden in the forest with green moss covering its stone walls.
-It was locked up tight, which was fine because I wasn’t going in.
+Following the Camino deeper into the woods, I stumbled upon the chapel of St. Albert, which seemed to be hidden in the forest, its stone walls covered in green moss.
+The chapel was locked up tight, which was fine because I wasn’t going in.
 The entire scene had a horror film vibe that made me pick up my pace for the next few kilometers.

-Crumbling ruins of several structures lined the path as the Camino dove further into the woods, and I just couldn’t shake the weird feeling that I was being watched.
+As the Camino dove further into the woods, crumbling ruins of several structures lined the path.
+But I couldn’t shake the weird feeling that I was being watched.
 There wasn’t a soul around, at least as far as I could see.
 But it all just gave me the heebie-jeebies.

 This massive chapel was surrounding completely by forest

-When I got to a junction.
-I could turn left and stay on the main Camino route, or I could turn right and take a more direction route to Santiago that cut 10 kilometers off the meandering route through forests and countryside.
-Or I could stay on the main route toward Miraz.
+Eventually, I reached a trail junction.
+I could turn left and stay on the main Camino route toward Miraz, or I could turn right and take a more direct path to Santiago that cuts 10 kilometers off the meandering route through forests and countryside.

-The new, shorter route wasn’t really an option for me though.
+The new, shorter route wasn’t an option for me this afternoon.
 It had no services along the way, and it would have completely bypassed the albergues in A Lagoa and Miraz.
-So, it was really only feasible for the handful pilgrims starting their day in Baamonde.
-I’d be sticking to main Camino route.
+The detour was only feasible for the handful of pilgrims starting their day in Baamonde.
+I’d be sticking to the main Camino route and stopping for the night in A Lagoa.

 Moss-covered rocks